melanieseltzer/react-intersection-observer/README.md

 # React Intersection Observer

+Playing with the [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) using React.
+For this particular component we're using Intersection Observer to highlight the nav item when the corresponding page section is in view 👌

-React components that make use of the very useful [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
-Intersection Observer allows a callback to be called whenever an element 'intersects' either the device viewport or a specified element.
+Intersection Observer is a very useful API which allows a callback to be called whenever an element 'intersects' either the device viewport or a specified element.

 The possibilities are quite endless, for example:

-- Navigation changes reflected when scrolling down through different sections of the page
+- Navigation changes reflected when viewing specific content
 - Lazy loading images
 - Infinite scrolling
 - Sticky nav after scrolling